BorgwardtLab/P-WL/README.md

 ## Results

+These are the results reported in the paper.
+For convenience reasons, we summarise them here.
+This table will be updated as soon as other baselines are available.

 |             | D & D        | MUTAG        | NCI1         | NCI109       | PROTEINS     | PTC-MR       | PTC-FR       | PTC-MM       | PTC-FM       |
 |-------------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|--------------|
 | V-Hist      | 78.32 ± 0.35 | 85.96 ± 0.27 | 64.40 ± 0.07 | 63.25 ± 0.12 | 72.33 ± 0.32 | 58.31 ± 0.27 | **68.13 ± 0.23** | 66.96 ± 0.51 | 57.91 ± 0.83 |